ecvo/convert-me/README.md

   1. Edit app ```npm run electron:serve```

  # Working with app
- To run this app correctly you need to download Convert-me-server repository and bound by the provisions of repository.
+ To run this app correctly you will need to download Convert-me-server repository and bound by the provisions of repository.